 The FY 2016-17 budget captures numerous services and activities designed to meet the goals established in the 2015-2020 Strategic Plan.
-These goals and highlights of mid-year activities are listed below:
+Highlights of mid-year activities are listed below:

 We cultivate an active presence and create spaces that support discovery, enrich lives, and uplift the community.